10 Best Lower Back Machine Exercises to Strengthen and Protect Your Back

 2. Lie face down on the platform and grasp the handles at the sides of the platform.

-3. Position yourself so that your knees are just behind the pad, and your feet are secured under the footplate.
+3. Position yourself so your knees are just behind the pad, and your feet are secured under the footplate.

 4. Keep your upper body straight from your knees to your head as you lower your upper body forward.